 A lot of businesses have abandoned traditional product-driven and business-driven methodologies for a more customer-centric strategy.
 We are in the midst of a revolution where the customer is in the driver’s seat, willing to pay for a better customer experience and abandoning businesses with which they’ve had a poor experience.
 To provide a great experience to the customer, understanding them is key.

-Previously known as Episerver Insight, Episerver Visitor Intelligence allows you to track, analyze and identify your customers.
+Previously known as Optimizely Insight, Optimizely Visitor Intelligence allows you to track, analyze and identify your customers.
 It gives you the ability to segment your customers based on several themes, including demographics, E-Commerce behavior, as well as omnichannel behavior (i.e. customers who purchased online and offline/in-store).
-Part of Episerver Visitor Intelligence is the Episerver CDP, as explained below.
+Part of Optimizely Visitor Intelligence is the Optimizely CDP, as explained below.

 At the heart of a customer centric platform is where you usually will find a CDP.
 It works behind the scenes to collect and centralize customer data from different touchpoints and make it available to the website so it can provide a unified and personalized experience to the customer.

-Initially called the Episerver Profile Store, Episerver has a CDP that enables you to track user behavior on the website (i.e. pageviews, products and categories interacted with) as well as behavior captured from other external but related systems, such as mobile apps, kiosks, etc. It can also combine profiles to identify the same user across multiple devices.
-With all the data available, Episerver’s AI-based products such as Episerver Product Recommendations, Episerver Content Recommendations, and Episerver Personalized Find can all serve relevant content to the customer, improving their overall experience, and making the lives of marketing teams a lot easier.
+Initially called the Optimizely Profile Store, Optimizely has a CDP that enables you to track user behavior on the website (i.e. pageviews, products and categories interacted with) as well as behavior captured from other external but related systems, such as mobile apps, kiosks, etc. It can also combine profiles to identify the same user across multiple devices.
+With all the data available, Optimizely’s AI-based products such as Optimizely Product Recommendations, Optimizely Content Recommendations, and Optimizely Personalized Find can all serve relevant content to the customer, improving their overall experience, and making the lives of marketing teams a lot easier.

 While the CMS itself already has personalization capabilities with visitor group criteria including geolocation, pageviews, time of day, and acquisition, all of these are rules-based.
 This means editors and marketers will have to set up these rules to achieve the personalization they want for the website.
 This is great for when the personalization required is simple and the number of rules is manageable.